![]() |

 Yes, bundling often provides 10–25% savings depending on the insurer.

-Risk of paying high accident costs out of pocket.
+Risk of paying serious accident costs out of pocket.

 Liability lawsuits without protection.